griffithlab/genviz.org/_posts/0003-03-01-tvti_GenVisR.md

 {% include figure.html image="/assets/GenVisR/Transitions_and_transversions.svg" width="350" link="https://commons.wikimedia.org/wiki/File:Transitions_and_transversions.svg" title="Transitions and Transversions" author="Krishnavedala" license="CC BY-SA 4.0" license_link="https://creativecommons.org/licenses/by-sa/4.0/deed.en" position="center" %}

 ### Loading Data
 Figure 1 of the manuscript ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only?sso-checked=true) plots the rate of each type of transition and transversion observed in a cohort of samples.
 In this section we will use the [GenVisR](https://bioconductor.org/packages/release/bioc/html/GenVisR.html) function [TvTi](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/TvTi) to create a version of this figure, shown below.
 The underlying data for this figure can be found in supplemental table S5 and is the same data used in the ["Introduction to ggplot2"](http://localhost:4000/module%202/0002/03/01/introToggplot2/) section.
-You can download the data  [here](http://www.genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv) if you haven't already.
+We'll just load the data directly from the url on genomedata.org.

 {% include figure.html image="/assets/GenVisR/Figure1_Discovery_all_mutrate_tvti_v2.png" width="650" link="https://commons.wikimedia.org/wiki/File:Transitions_and_transversions.svg" title="This research was originally published in Blood.
 Krysiak et al. Blood 2017 129:473-483" author="Krysiak et al." license="&copy; the American Society of Hematology" license_link="http://www.bloodjournal.org/content/129/4/473/tab-figures-only?sso-checked=true" %}